 In the end, the problem with agreements is all to simple; they represent a kind of two-faced use of authority.
 On the one hand, a speaker is using agreements to lock down the rules of engagement for a discussion.
 On the other hand, they are trying to distribute authority for those rules among all those present.
 It’s one of the many ways in which people uncomfortable with their own authority try to hide it from themselves and others, even as they use that very authority to control others.
 Some are more heavy-handed than others, and not every agenda is anything to be afraid of, but there is little positive to be gained from disguising an actual agenda or the authority used to advance it.

-Frankly, I would rather a facilitator just told us what they expect from a group rather than pretend we are all making the discussion together.
-The rest of us can like it or we can lump it, but I figure a facilitator ought to do us the courtesy of acknowledging their own authority while exercising that very authority themselves.
+Frankly, I would rather a facilitator just told us what they expect from a group rather than pretend we are all making the decision together.
+The rest of us can like it or we can lump it, but I figure a facilitator ought to do us the courtesy of acknowledging their own authority when exercising that very authority over us.

 What I am talking about here is a landmark piece of legislation, known as the Blue Lake Amendments, which was signed into law by Richard Nixon in 1970.
 The law returned Blue Lake, along with its watershed to the people of Taos Pueblo, in effect placing roughly 48,000 acres under trust title for the benefit of the Pueblo.
 This rationale for doing this was explicit; this was done because it was deemed the only effective means of protecting the religious freedom of Taos Pueblo and its people.